 - Carpooling with neighbors when possible.

-- Reducing water usage by turning off the water when brushing teeth, cutting down on shower time, and taking less baths.
+- Reducing water usage by turning off the water when brushing teeth, cutting down on shower time, and taking fewer baths.

 While not every idea mentioned here may be feasible for your board at this time, many are.
 It’s always a good idea to cut waste and do what’s best for the environment.
 You may be surprised to find out just how many homeowners are already doing their part to go green!
 Those who haven’t will likely find at least a few ideas that they can take part in to help support the association’s efforts to go green.

 Before your board decides to implement a green initiative, be sure to review the association’s governing documents for any stipulations that may restrict the use of certain materials, etc.

 Thanks for doing your part to help our planet!